nitreojs/gdprofile/README.md

 ### getTopCreators

-Oh-oh, do you need to get top 10 creators?
+Oh-oh, it seems like you need to get the top 10 creators?
 Yes!
 ```js
 let getTopCreators = require('./functions/getTopCreators.js');
 ```